uio-bmi/immuneML/docs/source/tutorials.rst

 All immuneML analyses are specified using a YAML specification file.
 To learn how to construct this file, see this tutorial:

 - :ref:`How to specify an analysis with YAML`

 Each analysis begins with selecting the dataset that will be used.
 In immuneML, the user can choose to import an existing dataset, or to generate a dataset made of random sequences (for example to test out some functionality without needing to use a specific dataset, or as a benchmarking dataset).
 The respective tutorials can be found here:

 - :ref:`How to import data into immuneML`
 - :ref:`How to generate a random sequence, receptor or repertoire dataset`

 Using the specified dataset, immuneML can be used for various purposes: one can train and assess an ML model for immune repertoire or receptor-level classification, perform an exploratory analysis (to run preprocessings, encodings and reports without training a ML model), or simulate immune events by implanting sequence motifs in the dataset.
 See the tutorials below:

 - :ref:`How to train and assess a receptor or repertoire-level ML classifier`
 - :ref:`How to apply previously trained ML models to a new dataset`
 - :ref:`How to perform an exploratory data analysis`
 - :ref:`How to simulate antigen or disease-associated signals in AIRR datasets`

+For simulation purposes through integration with LIgO, see the following tutorials:

+- :ref:`How to simulate co-occuring immune signals`
+- :ref:`Paired chain simulations in LIgO`
+- :ref:`Simulation with custom signal functions`

 .. toctree::
   :maxdepth: 1